JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Create the flow

-You can use flows instead of suspending functions.
-They emit a sequence of values instead of a single value that suspending functions return.
+You can use [flows](https://kotlinlang.org/docs/flow.html) instead of simply calling suspending functions.
+Flows can emit a sequence of values as the values are coming instead of returning a single value like suspending functions.

 1. Open the `Greeting.kt` file in the `shared/src/commonMain/kotlin` directory.
 2. Add a `rocketComponent` property to the `Greeting` class.
 The property will store the message with the last successful launch date: